yosefw/yosefw.github.io/open-letter/index.md

 layout: project
 title: Open Letter to a Potential Employer
 subtitle: Everything you need to know when considering me for a position in your company
 excerpt: I’m a UX/UI designer who can code his own designs.
 I'm currently looking to father a new product.
-If You're looking for a designer or a design-oriented product manager, for a new productivity-oriented product — I'm your man.
+If you're looking for a designer or a design-oriented product manager, for a new productivity-oriented product — I'm your man.
 ---

 ## The work I want to do